moskey71/CIAB-Guacamole-Remote-Desktop/README.md

 > https://ip_address_of_server/guacamole

-Assuming they have had a Guacamole login created for they will log into Guacamole first and be presented with 1 or more Remote Desktop Server/Host "connections" the Guacamole Admin has created and enable for their account.
+Assuming they have had a Guacamole login created for them they will log into Guacamole first and be presented with 1 or more Remote Desktop Server/Host "connections" the Guacamole Admin has created and enable for their account.

 Choosing to log into the Ubuntu Server/Host connection a user will next be presented with the XRDP login screen.